MicrosoftDocs/powerapps-docs/powerapps-docs/user/add-activities.md

 | ![Like a post.](media\email-like-a-post-icon.png "Like a post icon")|Like this post| Lets you like a post. **Note**: This command is only available on Posts.|
 | ![Edit.](media\email-edit-icon.png "Edit icon")|Edit this note|Lets you edit a note. **Note**: This command is only available on Notes.|

-The following is an overview of the default command bars for frequently used activities, notes, and posts:
+The following table is an overview of the default command bars for frequently used activities, notes, and posts:

 | Activity | Command bar icons | Notes |
 |-----|------|-------------|